By Jill Cliburn

 - Riding on the wave of community solar interest nationwide, the U.S. Department of Energy launched a new program this year, called the Solar in Your Community Challenge.
 The Challenge is driven by local governments, non-profits, utilities and other stakeholders—over 100 teams in all—interested in bringing solar to a broader audience in their communities, including low to moderate (L/M) income households.
 You’ll hear about projects that suit rental housing, housing projects, mobile homes, and that emphasize job training, community volunteerism, local finance, and more.
 If you’re interested in learning more about the L/M market and the exciting new Challenge projects that serve it, sign up to attend the Solar in Your Community Challenge Workshop at the Solar 2017, the National Solar Conference.
 This will be a free one-day workshop, October 11, within the larger conference.
 This hands-on gathering of problem solvers will include a couple of us from the CSVP team!

 - There have been a number of good resources developed for the L/M market lately.
 CSVP issued a factsheet more than a year ago, which is still useful.
 We also suggest another Clean States Energy Alliance publication (May 2017), Bringing the Benefits of Solar Energy to Low-Income Customers.
 There’s a recorded webinar, too, at that download location.
 CSVP is cataloging many more resources for serving this market segment.
 So far, one utility success story comes to mind.
-In our Forum, you’ll find a recent blog on the CPS, San Antonio community solar program.
+We would also reference work at CPS, on the San Antonio community solar program.
 In addition to a more conventional community solar offer, CPS started a roof-lease program that has been very successful in the L/M market.

 - CSVP will be presenting more on solar plus storage and DR, at Solar 2017, the National Solar Conference.
 CSVP will be featured in a forum, discussing Taking Community Solar to the Next Level with Customer-Side Storage, as well as sharing our poster on our strategic-value GAP analysis.
 And of course, we will be at Solar Power International in Las Vegas next month.
 John will be in the exhibit hall in Start-Up Alley and Jill will be at the poster session.
 We’ve put the poster on our website, along with Joe Bourg’s more detailed presentation on the GAP analysis, from the workshop and webinar in June.